 Google announced RankBrain as its artificial intelligence learning system.
 They later announced it as the third most important ranking factor.
 While backlinks will still be king in 2018, I see the shift starting to move more towards content.
 On-page optimization will of course still include keyword targeting but to make your content truly RankBrain friendly, it needs to offer the best user experience from the SERPs to your content.

 The top organic ranking factors from our experience revolve around content and links, irrespective of technical obstacles.

-Our clients who invest in designing and writing the absolute best answer to a query and fast-follow with supportive (top of funnel) content to build authority and links seem to do the best in terms of the array of keywords their primary copy (bottom of funnel) ranks for, and in terms of overall position within search engine results.
+Our clients who invest in designing and writing the absolute best answer to a query and fast-follow with supportive (top of the funnel) content to build authority and links seem to do the best in terms of the array of keywords their primary copy (bottom of the funnel) ranks for, and in terms of overall position within search engine results.

-The disconnect revolves around Quality, as you can’t build a genuinely awesome page that invokes sales principles, usability best practices, conversion rate optimization, HD 1080p video and unique HD imagery on a shoestring budget.
+The disconnect revolves around Quality, as you can’t build a genuinely awesome page that invokes sales principles, usability best practices, conversion rate optimization, HD 1080p video, and unique HD imagery on a shoestring budget.
 Resources skilled in these areas expensive and worth every penny.